-- CO1: Analyze the functional and performance characteristics boiler systems todetermineits performance parameters. - CO2: Analyze the performance characteristic of steam nozzlesand condensersand calculate its performance characteristics. - CO3: Analyze the performance characteristic of steam turbinesusing velocity diagrams and determine its performance characteristics. - CO4: Calculate the performance characteristics refrigeration systems. - CO5: Calculate the psychometric properties during psychometric processin air conditioning systems.
+- CO1: Analyze the functional and performance characteristics of boiler systems to determine their performance parameters. - CO2: Analyze the performance characteristic of steam nozzles and condensers and calculate its performance characteristics. - CO3: Analyze the performance characteristic of steam turbines using velocity diagrams and determine their performance characteristics. - CO4: Calculate the performance characteristics of refrigeration systems. - CO5: Calculate the psychometric properties during the psychometric process in air conditioning systems.